 Economic Overview & Business Opportunities

 Growth of Bhutan’s economy accelerated in Fiscal Year 2015 on revived domestic demand and continued expansion of construction on large hydropower projects.
 The outlook is for moderately higher growth from new hydropower output, strong domestic demand, and strengthened fiscal programs for economic diversification and small enterprise development.
-Strategies to enhance education and labor skills that are more attuned to economic demands will help make growth in Bhutan more inclusive.
+Strategies to enhance education and labor skills that are more attuned to economic demands will help make growth in Bhutan more inclusive and be global accounting solutions one day.

 While Bhutan Government earns most of its revenues by selling hydropower to north India, other revenue earners include coal, gypsum, cement production and ferro alloys.